Employees’ weekly parental leave payments equal the greater of:

 - the minimum amount of parental leave payment payable to an eligible self-employed person,

-The minimum amount of payment for a self-employed person per week is $152.50 per week (this is equal to 10 hours of the minimum adult wage per week).
+The minimum amount of payment for a self-employed person per week is $212 per week.
+This was equal to 10 hours of the minimum adult wage per week and will be adjusted 1 July to reflect the current minimum wage rate.
 You would receive this amount if you make a loss, or earn less than the minimum wage while working for at least 10 hours per week.

 Self-employed people choose whether their average weekly income is calculated over a 12- or six-month period.
 Over a 12-month period the person’s average weekly income is 1/52 of the person’s net income from self-employment over the last 12 months (ending just before the child’s due date/ birthdate or the date the employee or their spouse or partner becomes the primary carer of the child under six years).
 Over a six-month period, the person’s average weekly income is 1/26 of the person’s net income from self-employment over the last six months (ending just before the child’s due date or the date the employee or their spouse or partner becomes the primary carer of the child under six).
 (If a person’s gross income is more than their total deductions for a period, the difference is their net income).